entiqon/entiqon/docs/developer/builder/insert_builder.md

-# 📘 Developer Guide: InsertBuilder
+# 📘 InsertBuilder Developer Guide
+**Safe and validated INSERT builder with dialect injection and RETURNING support.**

 This document describes the behavior, constraints, and dialect integration strategy for Entiqon's `InsertBuilder`.
 It ensures insert operations are consistent, secure, and aligned with SQL engine-specific capabilities.